 If you’ve got an idea for a design or invention and want to protect it from being stolen, securing a patent is a must.
 Provisional patents are perfect for those who are currently developing an idea and want to retain the legal rights to it.
 Considering their low costs, many people do opt to sign up for them.
 There are many online channels that can be used to help you to determine whether your idea is truly original or not, and therefore whether it can be patented.
 Applying for a patent does not necessarily need to be as complex as you might expect: many young inventors have applied for provisional patents which have protected their inventions, and have also enabled them to get to grips with the basics of patenting – something that will be helpful in the long-term as their careers progress.

 Make your patent application stand out

 A patent application can be the first step on the road to global success, and new ideas are being patented all the time.
 However, patience is most certainly a virtue when it comes to standard patent applications.
 Before you start, make sure that the protection the patent offers your idea would prevent any copying in the markets you are active in.
-To avoid wasting time and money on an existing technology, do a deep and accurate search on databases, sales brochures and the internet.
-For example, espacenet.com is a free online database provided by the European Patent Office with access to more than 90 milion patent documents worldwide, containing information about inventions and tech developments from 1836.
-For new inventors, the website offers guidelines on how to search for patents.
+To avoid wasting time and money on existing technology, do a deep and accurate search on databases, sales brochures and the internet.
+For example, espacenet.com is a free online database provided by the European Patent Office with access to more than 90 million patent documents worldwide, containing information about inventions and tech developments from 1836.
+For new investors, the website offers guidelines on how to search for patents.
 The waiting can pay off, and this will help you figure out if your idea is truly original.

 Put a convincing case forward